moskytw/enhancedyaml/README.rst

 Here is the features:

-- by deafult, use name of class as the `yaml_tag` of YAMLObject
+- By deafult, it uses name of class as the `yaml_tag` of YAMLObject.
-- load anchor `&` as an attribute `anchor` of YAMLObject instance
+- It loads anchor `&` as an attribute `anchor` of YAMLObject instance.
-- dump the attribute `anchor` of YAMLObject instance as the anchor `&` name
+- It dumps the attribute `anchor` of YAMLObject instance as the anchor `&` name.

 Installation
 ------------